WolframResearch/wolfram-notebook-embedder/README.md

     npm install wolfram-notebook-embedder

-and then import it in your JS code like so:
+and then import it in your JavaScript code like so:

     import WolframNotebookEmbedder from 'wolfram-notebook-embedder';